jkariscodes/nairobi-busstops/README.md

 # djangoleaflet webapp

 A simple Web GIS application developed in Django and Leaflet.
-This app renders
+This app renders busstops from the database and parses them into GeoJSON which are then displayed in the web map.

 First, download and install PostgreSQL and Python